 While you’re thinking about the various challenges associated with aging and elderly care, consider the way a home shapes your life.
 Now consider the home your older loved ones live in.
 Do you feel comfortable with their ability to keep living there if concerns develop around visibility needs, wheelchair accessibility, falling, or fatigue?

 You may want to take time now to plan simple renovations to your home or your loved one’s home so that they’ll be able to keep living there as long as possible.
 Check out our list of 16 Home Renovation Ideas to Make Aging In Place Easier for more info.

 4) Figure out your finances in advance.

-As age-related needs begin to become a reality for family members, you may realize there are costs associated with this time of life that haven’t been planned for.
+As age-related needs begin to become a reality for family members, you may realize there are costs associated with this time of life that hasn’t been planned for.
 Having an understanding of the financial picture can allow you to begin exploring additional resources that might be needed.
 So take time to consider this aspect of care, and be sure to include this aspect of aging in your other discussions with family members.